Real Property on the California Bar Exam

-The best way to get good at Real Property questions is to practice essays.
-This will help you become acquainted with how Real Property is tested (including crossover essays).
-And it will help you master the highly tested issues.
+The best way to get good at Real Property essay questions is to practice writing answers to essay questions.
+This will help you become acquainted with how Real Property is tested and help you to master the highly tested issues.

 Here are a few essay questions with student answers that we recommend you practice to get exposed to some highly tested topics in Real Property essay questions:

-- February 2015 essay question and student answer (see essay question #2 on the exam)
+- February 2018 Real Property essay: this essay covers nuisance, trespass, easements, and takings (see essay question #3 on the exam).

 Good luck studying for the California Bar Exam!

 Go to the next topic, Chapter 14: Remedies.

 📚 Ready to Conquer the California Bar Exam?

 - Free Bar Exam Resource Center: Your gateway to handpicked guides, webinars, and articles.